Manetho: A native Egyptian perspective

-Manetho, an educated Egyptian who wrote for an audience of foreigners, is even today a singular guide to his civilization's profoundly ancient history.
-As the author of a complete and systematic work by a native Egyptian, Manetho's perspective held an inherent authority.
-His viewpoint still offers unparalleled insights into how Egyptians themselves conceived of their own past and their place in a changing world.
+Manetho’s accounts of his civilisation stand out due to being a complete and systematic work by a native and educated Egyptian, who wrote for an audience of foreigners.
+His viewpoint therefore offers a rare insight into how Egyptians themselves conceived of their own past and their place in a changing world.

+Anti-Jewish Charges

+In his Aegyptiaca, Manetho also made statements against the Jews which survive in Josephus' work Against Apion.
+Possibly in response to the glorification of exodus of the Jews from Egypt, he described it not as a miraculous escape but the expulsion of a leper colony among other polluted groups.
+According to him, Moses, whom Manetho identified as the renegade priest Osarseph, commanded the Jews not to associate themselves with members outside their community, to subvert Egyptian custom and establish alien rule.
+Manetho accused the Jews of being misanthropic and derisive of other religions; subsequently, the notion of the rebellious priest leading a revolt of infected outcasts became a fundamental component of antisemitism.

 Foundation for later scholarship

-Despite the fragmented and imperfect transmission of his Aegyptiaca, Manetho established a foundational chronology for thinking and writing about Egyptian history that endures to this day.
 For centuries, Manetho's fragments and summaries were the primary textual sources for understanding the sequence of Egyptian rulers.
-They provided a framework, however flawed, upon which early Egyptological scholarship was built.
 Jean-François Champollion relied on Manetho's king-lists as a cross-reference in his pioneering translations of ancient Egyptian scripts.